 So without further delay here is my laundry list of terms that you need to get familiar with:

-The operating cycle of a firm is made up of four smaller cycles.
+The operating cycle of a firm consists of four smaller cycles.
 These are:

 - Purchase Cycle.
-In this cycle the firm receives input from its suppliers.
-The input may be received on credit.
+In this phase of the operating cycle the firm receives input from its suppliers.
+The firm may receive the input on credit.
 The Purchasing Cycle ends once the firm has received the required input and settles its account with the supplier.

-- Manufacturing Cycle takes the input and converts it into finished products that can be sold to consumers.
-This cycle starts when the input hits the production line and ends when finished goods land in warehouse storage.
+- Manufacturing Cycle takes the input and converts it into finished products that the firm can sell to consumers.
+This phase of the operating cycle starts when the input hits the production line and ends when finished goods land in warehouse storage.

-- Distribution Cycle begins when a product enters inventory storage and ends when it is moved to a distributor, retailer or consumer.
+- Distribution Cycle begins when a product enters inventory storage and ends when it is moves to a distributor, retailer or consumer.

-- Collection Cycle takes over when distribution ends and is completed when the firm receives payment for good (or services).
+- Collection Cycle commences when distribution ends and is complete when the firm receives payment for good (or services).

 All businesses keep a record of their revenues, expenses, profits, losses & investments.
-These records are generally referred to as books of account, accounting books, or simply books.
-They record all business transactions and can be used to compile financial statements that can be used by interested parties to assess the financial state and performance of the business.
+We refer to these records as books of account, accounting books, or simply books.
+They record all business transactions and the firm uses them compile financial statements.
+Interested parties then use these to assess the financial state and performance of the business.